13 Great Careers You Don't Need a College Degree For (2025)

 Cons: Working as a pharmacy technician can mean night shifts and weekends spent at work.
 The job can be stressful, as many patrons may be sick and scared (so perhaps a bit grumpy!).
 Plus, you have to deal with medical providers, insurance companies, and red tape drama.
 So, you need high levels of customer service skills and tons of patience.

-Education Required: The American Society of Health-System Pharmacists must recognize at least 600 of your training hours, though the actual number of hours could be higher.
-Cost varies, with most between $500-$5,000.
+Typical Length and Cost of Training: > No matter the kind of training you undergo, the American Society of Health-System Pharmacists must recognize at least 600 of your training hours.
+The actual number of hours you have to complete could be higher.
+Cost varies, with most programs running between $500 and $5,000.

 The Bottom Line: If you want to work in medicine and have a special interest in chemistry, consider becoming a pharmacy technician.
 It requires customer service skills and may involve late nights and weekends.
 But, you get to help people with wellness and, perhaps, start your path toward further opportunities in healthcare.